jrbenriquez/opentracker/README.md

 1. Platform for entering tasks which are named as Events
 2. Reports showing the overview of the tasks done on the platform
-3. User accounts for the user which are need to access the platform
+3. User accounts for the user which are needed to access the platform

 What's left to do: